sallyahmed/VFUKTemplate/README.md

 # VFUKTemplate

-Only need execute this command in terminal in path of project :
+Only need execute this command in terminal in path of VFUKTemplate project :

 sudo swift install.swift